Len Barry

-Leonard Warren Borisoff (June 12, 1942 – November 5, 2020), known professionally as Len Barry, was an American singer, songwriter, lyricist, record producer, author, and poet.
+Leonard Warren Borisoff (June 12, 1942 – November 5, 2020), known professionally by the stage name Len Barry, was an American singer, songwriter, lyricist, record producer, author, and poet.

 Life and career

-Born on June 12, 1942 and raised in Philadelphia, Barry had little thought of a show business career while still in school.
+Born on June 12, 1942, and raised in Philadelphia, Barry had little thought of a show business career while still in school.
 Instead, he aspired to become a professional basketball player upon his graduation.
 It was not until he entered military service and had occasion to sing with the US Coast Guard band at Cape May, New Jersey, and was so encouraged by the response of his military audiences, that he decided to make music a career.

 Upon his discharge from military service, Barry returned home to Philadelphia and formed the Dovells.
-Barry was the lead singer, appearing on all of the group's best selling records, such as "Bristol Stomp", "Hully Gully Baby", and "You Can't Sit Down", among others.
+Barry was the lead singer, appearing on all of the group's best-selling records, such as "Bristol Stomp", "Hully Gully Baby", and "You Can't Sit Down", among others.
 "Bristol Stomp" sold over one million copies and was awarded a RIAA gold disc.
 As a Dovell, he also toured with James Brown.
-Barry also made film appearances with the Dovells in films such as Don't Knock the Twist, toured the UK with the Motown Revue.
+Barry also made film appearances with the Dovells in films such as Don't Knock the Twist and toured the UK with the Motown Revue.
 Barry also had guest appearances on US television on Bandstand and later American Bandstand, Shindig, and Hullabaloo.
-Soon after leaving the group, Barry recorded his first solo single "Lip Sync".
+Soon after leaving the group, Barry recorded his first solo single, "Lip Sync".

 As someone who sang rhythm and blues, he recorded hits in 1965 and 1966 for Decca Records in the US and released by Brunswick Records: "1-2-3", "Like a Baby", and "I Struck It Rich", a song he wrote with Leon Huff of the Philadelphia International Records producers, Gamble and Huff.